vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 # Digital Rupee

 The [recently introduced bill](https://www.prsindia.org/billtrack/draft-banning-cryptocurrency-regulation-official-digital-currency-bill-2019 "India's drafted bill on changes to law relating to crypto's use.") proposes a ban of cryptocurrencies like Bitcoin in favour of a digital rupee on the grounds of protecting India's national security.

-But it is kind of counter-intuitive.
+Instead of banning decentralized cryptocurrencies, we should use them to develop our own currency which is backed by decentralised solutions.

 Cryptocurrencies, especially the most popular ones have a reputation of being volatile and have become famous for such headlines.
 That is true considering it is a new thing, but if we look back, it is volatile with respect to USD.
 If we compare it to other [securities and assets](https://www.dailyfx.com/bitcoin/bitcoin-vs-gold.html "Daily Fix's article on correlation of Bitcoin with Gold and why so") it might not seem that weird. [v/s stock market](https://www.forbes.com/sites/investor/2020/05/13/bitcoin-and-stocks-correlation-reveal-a-secret/?sh=17714bd612c2 "Forbes article on Bitcoin's correlation with Stock market")